last a reference book

 ISBN (13 numbers): 9780786452941.

-First edition (no longer published, but available at Amazon.com or in secondhand bookshops or maybe on eBay).
+Paperback (alkaline) edition, 7 x 10 inches.
+No longer published, but available at Amazon.com or in secondhand bookshops or maybe on eBay.

 Twitter: (personal stuff only, not necessarily library related)